Wondering if it’s safe for your dog to have pork rib bones either cooked or raw? Find out what you need to know about feeding pork bones to your dog.

 When it comes to cooked pork bones whether they’re rib bones or any other bone from a pig, it’s generally not a good to give them to your dog.

 Unlike the bones in sardines, pork bones, like chicken bones tend to splinter and crack making them both dangerous for dogs to consume.
-If broken off into small pieces, they can do serious damage to your dog’s mouth, throat and intestines.
+Just like toys, socks and barbie storage items pose a threat, if pork bones break off into small pieces, they can do serious damage to your dog’s mouth, throat and intestines.

 Avoiding pork rib bones, pork chop bones, pork shoulder bones and pork butt bones is a good rule of thumb.